 Relations with Other Patterns

-Abstract Factory can be used along with a Bridge pattern.
-It's useful when the "interface" part of the Bridge can work only with a particular "implementation".
-In this case, factory can encapsulate these relations and hide the complexity from a client.
+You can use Abstract Factory along with Bridge.
+This pairing is useful when some abstractions defined by Bridge can only work with specific implementations.
+In this case, Abstract Factory can encapsulate these relations and hide the complexity from the client code.